 Crop Production and Field Crops

 ENREC consists of approximately 9,663 acres (3,912 hectares).
 About half of the land base is in row crops.
 Fifty percent of those row crops are irrigated.

 Nearly 1,000 acres are utilized for agronomic research by the Department of Agronomy and Horticulture.
 Studies relating to crop production and field crops involve plant breeding, genetics and molecular physiology plant physiology and production ecology, soil and water science, and weed science.
 The studies are showing grain producers how to successfully use no-till and reduced tillage systems.
 And technologies such as Geospatial and Precision Technologies are being to utilized to determine input variances – such as fertilizer – which affects profitability and environmental impact.
 Weeds are also studied because Nebraskans spend a substantial amount of money on weed control – on crops and in their yards.

 Nebraska Extension is helping agribusiness representatives and producers in the crop production industry stay at the top of their game.
-At the ARDC, we are providing intensive training “in the field” through demonstrations and activities utilizing small plots.
-Sponsored by UNL Extension our Crop Management Diagnostic Clinics draw upon the expertise of university and industry agricultural specialists.
+At the ENREC, we are providing intensive training “in the field” through demonstrations and activities utilizing small plots.
+Sponsored by Nebraska Extension our Crop Management Diagnostic Clinics draw upon the expertise of university and industry agricultural specialists.
 Participants receive hands-on experience and observe field demonstrations in small groups to encourage interaction between the presenters and participants.
 The latest, up-to-date, research-based education in crop production is provided at the clinics.
 Annually these clinics impact 10-50% of Nebraska’s row crop acres.
-Average dollar impact each year is almost $40 million.The ARDC provides the ideal setting for the various field days and educational programs at the ARDC throughout the year.
+Average dollar impact each year is almost $40 million.
+ENREC provides the ideal setting for the various field days and educational programs at ENREC throughout the year.
 The ability to share resources and expertise has proved to be a valuable asset in providing high-quality programs.

+The Department of Entomology conducts research projects involving the biology, ecology, and management of insect pests affecting Nebraska crops and livestock, golf courses, athletic fields, parks and recreational areas, as well as home lawns and landscapes.
 Examples of the research include: corn rootworm management studies; the use of Bt corn to manage European corn borers, insect defoliators on soybean, using beneficial insects to manage sorghum insects, fly control in feedlots, managing insect pests affecting turfgrass and landscapes, and the distribution and fate of termiticides in soil.
-The onsite Apiculture lab at the ARDC is utilized for applied research, field days, and other educational programs involving honey bees.
+The onsite Apiculture lab at ENREC is utilized for applied research, field days, and other educational programs involving honey bees.